-No new ground-water monitoring wells are planned at the SLDS in CY 2019.
-The DW19 replacement ground-water monitoring well is tentatively planned for installation upon completion of RAs at Destrehan Street.
+No new ground-water monitoring wells are planned at the SLDS in CY 2020.
 As identified in Section 3.3.1, ground-water monitoring will be completed to meet various federal and state requirements.
-To accomplish these and other ground-water-related objectives, additional wells or well replacements may need to be installed during CY 2019, should conditions change.
+To accomplish these and other ground-water-related objectives, additional wells or well replacements may need to be installed during CY 2020, should conditions change.
 Specific objectives that may be considered at the site are: